Kardinia-Church/Church-Clocks/README.md

 This will display the next lyric in ProPresenter *pp_lyric_current
-This will display the current lyric in ProPresenter
+This will display the current lyric in ProPresenter *debug
+Will show all the incoming data.
+Useful if you're developing your own solution

 # Using as an included module